Site logo

 I hope that the concept of E-A-T now makes sense to you.
 We now delve deeper into the Google E-A-T and how it affects your SEO strategy.

-2. Summary of Google’s Search Quality Rater Guidelines pertaining to E-A-T
+2. Summary of Google’s Search Quality Rater Guidelines of E-A-T

-Google’s Search Quality rater guidelines provide a framework through which Google evaluates and ranks web pages.
-This framework helps webmasters understand Google’s expectations of their sites and how that plays into where they land in the search engine rankings.
+Google’s Search Quality rater guidelines provide a framework for evaluating and ranking web pages.
+This framework helps webmasters understand Google’s expectations of their affiliate marketing sites and how that affects their ranking in the search engine rankings.

 However, for the sake of our article, we will summarise below the guidelines with an emphasis on the E-A-T requirements.